Tara Spires-Jones

-Tara Spires-Jones is a Professor of Neurodegeneration and the Director of the Centre for Discovery Brain Sciences at the University of Edinburgh.
+Tara Spires-Jones is the Professor of Neurodegeneration and the Director of the Centre for Discovery Brain Sciences at the University of Edinburgh. and the co-Lead of the Synapses, Circuits, Cognition, and Physiology Division of the UK Dementia Research Institute.

 Education and career

 Spires-Jones studied as an undergraduate at the University of Texas at Austin, where she graduated as a Bachelor of Science in biochemistry and a Bachelor of Arts in French in 1999.
-She was awarded a British Marshall Scholarship, which enabled her to undertake a D.Phil. in environmental influences on synapse development and degeneration with Prof Sir Colin Blakemore at the University of Oxford.
-After completing her D.Phil. in 2004, Spires-Jones worked with Dr Bradley T Hyman as a postdoctoral research fellow in neurology at Massachusetts General Hospital and Harvard Medical School, where she undertook research on synaptic degeneration and Alzheimer's disease pathogenesis.
+She was awarded a British Marshall Scholarship, which enabled her to undertake a D.Phil. in environmental influences on synapse development and degeneration with Prof Sir Colin Blakemore and Prof Anthony Hannan at the University of Oxford.
+After completing her D.Phil. in 2004, Spires-Jones worked with Dr Bradley T Hyman as a postdoctoral research fellow at Massachusetts General Hospital and Harvard Medical School, where she undertook research on synaptic degeneration and Alzheimer's disease pathogenesis.
 Following her fellowship she remained at Massachusetts General Hospital and Harvard Medical School as an instructor from 2006 to 2011 and assistant professor from 2011 to 2013.
 In 2013 Spires-Jones moved to Scotland to join the University of Edinburgh as reader and Chancellor's Fellow.
 She was awarded the Personal chair of Neurodegeneration at the university in 2017.

-Spires-Jones is a Federation of European Neuroscience Societies (FENS)-KAVLI Network of Excellence scholar, a Scientific Advisory Board Member for Alzheimer's Research UK and the former chair of their Grant Review Board and served as a member of the Scottish Government's Scottish Science Advisory Council.
-Spires-Jones is founding editor of the translational neuroscience journal Brain Communications.
-In 2024, Prof Spires-Jones was elected a Fellow of the UK Academy of Medical Sciences.
+Spires-Jones is a Federation of European Neuroscience Societies (FENS)-KAVLI Network of Excellence alumna, a former Scientific Advisory Board Member for Alzheimer's Research UK and the former chair of their Grant Review Board and served as a member of the Scottish Government's Scottish Science Advisory Council.
+Spires-Jones was founding editor of the translational neuroscience journal Brain Communications.
+In 2024, she was elected a Fellow of the UK Academy of Medical Sciences, and in 2026, she was elected a Fellow of the Royal Society of Edinburgh (FRSE).

-She is an active member of the British Neuroscience Association, the UKs national society for neuroscientists, serving as president elect from 2021-2023, president 2023-2025, and immediate past president 2025-2027.
+She is an active member of the British Neuroscience Association, the UKs national society for neuroscientists, serving as president-elect from 2021-2023, president 2023-2025, and immediate past president 2025-2027..
+She was elected president-elect of the Federation of European Neuroscience Societies (FENS) in 2026 and will serve as president from 2028-2030.

-Spires-Jones regularly engages in science communication, outreach and engagement, and is a member of the Science Media Centre, advising journalists on science reporting, and commenting on new science stories.
+Spires-Jones regularly engages in science communication, outreach and engagement, and is an expert commentator for the Science Media Centre, advising journalists on neuroscience-related news stores.